Aldo Moro: Pro-Arab policies

+Following the declassification of intelligence documents in 2021, Italian media reported that the Italian authorities had received detailed warnings of a planned attack on the Great Synagogue of Rome before the terrorist attack of 9 October 1982.
+La Repubblica, citing the released documents, reported that the disclosures revived longstanding allegations regarding the lodo Moro, including claims that the arrangement protected Italian interests while leaving Jewish targets outside its scope.
+The attack, carried out by the Abu Nidal Organization, killed the two-year-old Stefano Gaj Taché and wounded 37 others.
+Following the release of the documents, COPASIR opened an inquiry into the intelligence warnings and the circumstances surrounding the attack.

 About the pact, Abu Sharif commented: "I personally followed the negotiations for the agreement.
 Aldo Moro was a great man, a true patriot, who wanted to save Italy some headaches, but I never met him.
 We discussed the details with an admiral and agents of the Italian secret service.
 The agreement was defined and since then we have always respected it; we were allowed to organize small transits, passages, and purely Palestinian operations, without involving Italians.
 After the deal, every time I came to Rome, two cars were waiting for me to protect myself.
 For our part, we also guaranteed to avoid embarrassment to your country, that is attacks which started directly from the Italian soil."
 This version was confirmed by former president Francesco Cossiga, who stated that Moro was the real and only creator of the pact.
 Moro also had to cope with the difficult situation which erupted following the coup by Muammar Gaddafi in Libya, a very important country for Italian interests not only for colonial ties but also for its energy resources and the presence of about 20,000 Italians.